suzannejmatthews/PDC-Unplugged/content/activities/orangeGame.md

 ### Programming Topics

-* Comprehend Concurrency Defects: Understand the notions of deadlock (detection, prevention), race conditions (definition), determinacy/non-determinacy in parallel programs (e.g., if there is a data race, the output may depend on the order of execution) (1 hour)

-* Comprehend Concurrency Defects (Deadlocks): Understand what a deadlock is, and methods for detecting and preventing them
+* Comprehend Deadlocks: Understand what a deadlock is, and methods for detecting and preventing them

 ## Recommended Courses